makepado/makepado/README.md

 ### 📖 About Me
 My name is Jaehyun Hong, and I am a software engineer with a passion for building innovative and high-quality applications.
-I am currently studying data structures and algorithms, as well as the Java and Go programming languages.
+I am currently studying data structures and algorithms, as well as the Java and Javascript programming languages.
 Through my studies and practice, I have developed a strong understanding of logic and problem-solving, which I apply in my work as a engineer.

 In addition to my programming skills, I have experience with databases and SQL, and I am proficient in both frontend and backend development.
 This allows me to design and implement complete and functional web applications, from the user interface to the underlying data and logic.